Serialcomms/Raspberry-Pico-Waveshare-LCD-Demo/README.md

 This demo extends the original by adding functionality for the Joypad and Buttons on the Waveshare panel.

-Panel initialisation has been simplified and modified for 90 Degree LCD orientation.
+Panel initialisation has been simplified and modified for 90 Degree LCD screen orientation.

 <details><summary>LCD Display Pin Numbers</summary>
 <p>